Starting Your Legislative History

 - Get the Bill Number(s): Once you have a list of Acts to research, the next step is to determine the bill number.
 For Acts from 1907-2000 there is an index listing acts with corresponding bill numbers in a volume called the Bulletin of Committee Work.
 For other years of the Acts, the House and Senate Journals have a subject index.

-- Find Bill Histories: The last volumes of each year of the House and Senate Journals includes a short bill history summary.
-This summary includes dates when action took place in the legislature and the page in the journals that details the action.
-HJ and a number indicate a House Journal page.
-SJ and a number indicate a Senate Journal page.
+- Find Bill Histories: The Bulletin of Committee Work and its companion volume, the Legislative Record, contain short bill history summaries from the years 1907 to 2000.
+The printed volumes of the House and Senate Journals also include a short bill history index starting with the year 1970.
+These bill history summaries include dates when action took place in the legislature and the page in the Journals that details the action.
+HJ and a number indicates a House Journal page.
+SJ and a number indicates a Senate Journal page.

 - Make particular note of any entries indicating amendments to the bill.